+When trying to measure power with a less than perfect match, the reflected power should be subtracted from the forward power readings.
 The SWR is read directly from eleven red SWR curves that range from 1:1 to infinity.
 SWR is measured by observing the point where the forward and reflected power needles cross.
 The SWR is indicated by the red curve closest to the needle crossing point.
 No cumbersome or time consuming SWR sensitivity adjustments are required with this meter.

 The wattmeter has an internal lamp that backlights the meter scale.
-The lamp circuit requires power from an external 12 Vdc source, such as the optional MFJ-1312C power supply.
-The rear panel jack accepts a 2.5 mm coaxial plug with a positive center pin polarity.
-The METER LAMP ON / OFF switch turns the meter lamp off and on.
+The meter ON / OFF switch turns the meter lamp off and on and disables or enables the meter circuit.
+The lamp circuit requires power from an external 12 Vdc source, such as the optional MFJ-1312B power supply.
+The external supply will also supply power for the peak power detector.

+The rear panel jack accepts a 2.1 mm coaxial plug with a positive center pin polarity.
 Antenna Selector